About Data

 -

-converts a variable to a categorical variable.
-You may also see the original version,factor
+as_factorconverts a variable to a categorical variable.
+You may also see the original version,factor; this version is from thetidyverseand is preferred for improved consistency. -

-changes the coding of the values.
+fct_recodechanges the coding of the values.

 As an example, the following code: